vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   within the container and an entry is added to `/etc/hosts`.
 The hostname is configured on every container start.

+`ct set dns-resolver` *id* *address...*
+  Configure DNS resolvers for container *id*.
+At least one DNS resolver is needed.
+Given DNS resolvers are written to the container's `/etc/resolv.conf` on every start.

+  Note that when you assign a bridged veth with DHCP to the container, it will override `/etc/resolv.conf` with DNS servers from DHCP server.

 `ct set nesting` *id* `enabled`|`disabled` Allow/disallow LXC nesting for container *id*.
 The container needs to be restarted for the change to take effect.